Vortex0506/BA-Thesis-TDM/README.md

 # BA-Thesis-TDM
-This repository contains the codebase for my bachelor thesis project.
+This repository contains the codebase of my bachelor thesis project.

 The report contains everything one needs to know about what work has been done.